camueller/json-converter/README.md

 To convert back to the original JSON in the example, just reverse the field specification, for example, `'person_name': ['person.name']`.

-Different from the Python-based `JSON Converter` the source field specification is interpreted as [JSON Path](https://github.com/dchester/jsonpath).
+Different from the [JSON Converter implemented in Python](https://github.com/ebi-ait/json-converter) the source field specification is interpreted as [JSON Path](https://github.com/dchester/jsonpath).
 This supports the specifications the Python-based `JSON Converter` uses, but provides much more flexibility beyond that.
 In order to test JSON Path Expressions the [JSONPath Online Evaluator](https://jsonpath.com/) is very helpful.

 Field chaining can be done on multiple levels.
 However, direct field chaining for JSON array types is not supported.
 Processing such fields can be expressed through [anchoring](#anchoring) and [nesting](#nested-specification).

 #### Post-Processing using custom functions

-`JSON Converter` allows post processing of field values for more complex translation rules.
+`JSON Converter` allows post-processing of field values for more complex translation rules.
 This is done by specifying a custom function.
 It is specified after the original field name in the field specification:

         <converted_field>: [<original_field>, <post_processor function>]

-`JSON Converter` will pass the value of the specified field as the argument to the post-processor.
+`JSON Converter` will pass the following parameters to this function (in this order):

+- the value of the specified field
+- the array index (if converting array elements)
+- all array elements (if converting array elements)

+The second and third parameter are useful if the function has to access other array elements in order to convert the current array element.

 Taking the same example in the previous section, a boolean field `adult` can be added using this feature.
 The following spec demonstrates how this can be done:

         {
             'name': ['person_name'],